-We have found the greatest success in asking students in stage a mock trial exercise centered on Amboyna in which two sides, the Prosecution and the Defense face off against each other.
+We have found the greatest success in staging a mock trial exercise centered on the Amboyna case in which two sides, the Prosecution and the Defense face off against each other.
 For this exercise, we assign individual roles to each of the students: three were judges, two were witnesses for the Prosecution, two were witnesses for the Defense, three were barristers for the Prosecution, three were barristers for the Defense and the remaining students were assigned as Researchers to the two sides.
 The roles, allocations and responsibilities were as follows:

 Attorney/Barrister - 3 for prosecution, 3 for defense.
 Responsibilities: Prepare a briefing on key exhibits, Interview witnesses during pre-trial preparation, Opening statements, Examination and cross-examination of witnesses, Closing statements

 Researcher - 3 for prosecution, 3 for defense.
 Responsibilities: Review and analyze evidence, Prepare briefing papers for Barristers, Develop overall strategy, Provide additional evidence and suggestions through the trial via notes

 Witness - 2 for prosecution 2 for defense.
 Responsibilities: Research a specific historical character, Work with either the Prosecution or Defense, Deliver testimony before the court and undergo questioningJudge - 3-4 total.
 Responsibilities: Prepare for the trial, develop familiarity with the legal system of the period, Keep order in the court, oversee barristers, Ask questions of barristers and witnesses, Deliver a verdict, Prepare a written justification